videojedi/zappi-octopus-inteligent-car-SOC/README.md

 If the required amount is less than 10%, then a miniumum of 10% will be requested.

-Installation.
+## Installation.

-Requires the Myenergi, Octopus and Skoda integrations to be installed and correctly communicting.
+Requires the Myenergi, Octopus and Skoda (or other car) integrations to be installed and correctly communicating.

 Create a new automation.
-Click on the three dots (Top Right) and select Edit in YAML.
+Click on the three dots (Top Right) and select 'Edit in YAML'.

-Copy and paste the code from here.
+Copy and paste the code from the example automation.

-Change the <DEVICE ID> tags to your specific devices.
+Change the 'DEVICE ID' tags to your specific devices.

+You'll need to find these entities...

-Myenergi zappi plug status
+> Myenergi zappi plug status

-Octopus charge limit
+> Octopus charge limit

 and change sensor.enyaq_battery_level to an appropriate sensor for your cars' battery State of Charge.